apache/celix/documents/development/README.md

   - Public headers files in a `include`, `api` or `spi` directory.
   - Private header files in a `private` and `src` directory.
   - Source files in a `src` directory.
-- For the Apache Celix framework and utils lib only header-only C++ files are allowed.
-- Prefer header-only C++ files for the Apache Celix libraries
 - Use a `#pragma once` header guard.

 ### C++ Libraries